-Mgahinga Gorilla National Park is the smallest National Park in Uganda at just 36sq Km.
-It is in far southwest of the country in Kisoro District, south of the town of Kisoro.
-It makes up the northeastern part of the Virunga Volcano range which extends into RD Congo and Rwanda.
+Mgahinga Gorilla National Park is the smallest National Park in Uganda at just 33.7km2.
+It is located in the corner of south western Uganda in Kisoro District, 12.5km south of Kisoro town council.
+It makes up the northeastern part of the Virunga Volcano ranges which extends into DR Congo and Rwanda.
 This comprises of Mount Muhavura, Gahinga and Sabinyo.

 The summit of Mount Muhavura is the highest point of the park at 4,127 m and has a small crater lake that tourists may want to visit.
 The view from the summit is frequently obscured by the cloud.
 The vegetation in the park includes montane, alpine and sub-alpine flora at each of the different levels up the volcano, varying the altitude.
 It is possible to climb to the peaks of Gahinga, Sabinyo, and Muhavura, although the pace set by the ranger and armed escort may be exhausting unless you are fit.
 Climbs can be organised at the Mgahinga Gorilla National Park office in Kisoro.

 Mount Sabinyo (3,669 m) offers the opportunity of straddling Uganda, Rwanda and RD Congo simultaneously.
 There are three peaks to climb: peak one is reached along a ridge on the eastern side.
 Reaching peak two involves a traverse along the ridge with Rwanda on one side and Uganda on the other.
 Trekking to peak three involves the use of a series of ladders to help cover the terrain.
 The mount Gahinga (3,474 m) climb includes a pleasant walk through bamboo forest, known locally as rugano, before the gradient increases up the summit.
 There was a small crater lake at the summit but it has turned into a swamp over time.
 The round trip takes six hours.